desaibijon/ATM-Program/README.md

 --------------------

-ATM Program is a simple JAVA code which performs different tasks like deposit and withdrawal based on user's selection from given options
+ATM Program is a simple JAVA code which performs different tasks like deposit and withdrawal based on user's selection from given options.

 ----------------------------------------------------------------------